-Torrents extensively use this technique worldwide to download the file from a single server, which is later transferred by several users who already have that particular file on their computer.
+Torrents extensively use this technique worldwide to download the file from a single server, later transferred by several users with that particular file on their computer.

-Torrenting is a type of peer-to-peer (P2P) file-sharing skill where numerous users can connect and share their specific and required files instead of being dependent on a single website or a source to download files.
+Torrenting is a type of peer-to-peer (P2P) file-sharing skill where numerous users can connect and share their specific and required files instead of depending on a single website or a source to download files.

-It is very useful in that the users download files from a single website/ source and other users of the same torrent, enabling a flowing transfer among the users.
+It is beneficial because the users download files from a single website/ source and other users of the same torrent, enabling a flowing transfer among the users.

 Moreover, torrenting also reduces the network because, in torrenting, each peer/ user acts as a mini-server and considerably reduces the load.

-A wrong interpretation about torrenting is that many people think of it as a normal downloading process; however, in reality, things are a lot different.
-People prefer torrenting because it is quite easy to search for a file according to the user’s choice.
-A user can search it on the internet and download it using a torrent.
+A wrong interpretation of torrenting is that many people think of it as a normal downloading process; however, things are a lot different.
+People prefer torrenting because it is pretty easy to search for a file according to the user’s choice.
+A user can search for it online and download it using a torrent.

 Torrenting can be done so that a file is fragmented into small chunks of data.
 However, the user/peer has a different fragment of the file.
 The user downloads it, shares it with peers who don’t have it, and downloads all the data chunks.
 When the users have downloaded them all, they put them all together, and at last, a complete file is formed.